Interview Flow

 • Examples of rejections you faced and how you overcame them etc.

-1. Mistakes and Lessons: Please have 1 or 2 good examples of business mistakes you made and most importantly the lessons you learned.
+1. Struggles & Lessons: Please have 1 or 2 good examples of big struggles you faced in the last few years and most importantly the lessons you learned.

 We'll wrap up with the following 7 ‘quick-fire' questions:

-1. What's the best piece of business advice you ever received?
+1. What's one of the best piece of business advice you've ever received?

 2. What book would you recommend to our audience and why?